Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Operational Procedures.md

 File transfer software is software dedicated solely to sharing files.
 Popular examples include Dropbox and OneDrive.

 ##### Desktop Management Software

-Desktop Management Software is an extension of screen-sharing, which, when integrated with other management software such as Intun, allows for complete device management remotely.
+An extension of screen-sharing, which, when integrated with other management software such as Intun, allows for complete device management remotely.
 To be considered desktop management software, the extension must be configured to await an incoming connection.

 ### Security Considerations for Each Method
 When considering which remote access option to use, it’s vital to consider the security ramifications.
 Take into consideration the type of data being transmitted, the encryption level of the method, and the transmission method.
 Keep in mind that any remote connection accessed via an internet connection may be vulnerable to attack.

 **RDP**—RDP may be vulnerable through the use of weak credentials as well as the known usage of port 3389, which may be targeted for an on-path attack.